NerdySoftPaw/ExportGrafanaDashboardToPDF/README.md

 > Disabling this feature would have no effect if the `kiosk` parameter is already present in the URL given to the server.

 ### Debug Mode
 By default, `DEBUG_MODE` is set to `false`.
 When activated, the server will save the HTML content of the page to a file in the `debug` folder.
+There is also more verbose logging in the console, which can help you understand what is happening during the PDF generation process.
 This can be useful for debugging purposes.

 #### Activation
 You can enable this behavior by setting the following variable to `true` in your `.env` file: